YuandiWu/Physics-Informed-Neural-Network/README.md

 # Physics-Informed-Neural-Network
-PINN for solution of system of differential equations
+PINN for solution of system of differential equations.